 Background and Experience (desirable):

-To hold, or be working towards an assessors or internal quality assurance qualification
+To hold, or be working towards an internal quality assurance qualification

 Experience of making grading judgements